nginxinc/nginx-ingress-workshops/OSS/labs/lab10/readme.md

 During the development cycle of modern applications for Kubernetes, developers will often want to test new versions of their software, using various test tools, and ideally, a final check with live customer traffic.
 There are several names for this dev/test concept - `Blue/Green deployments, A/B testing, Canary testing,` etc.

-However, switching ALL customers to new versions that might still have a few bugs in the code is quite risky.
+However, switching ALL customers to new versions that might still have a few bugs in the code can be risky.

-> Wouldn't it be nice if your Ingress Controller could split off just a small fraction of your live traffic, and route it to your new application pod for final testing?
+> Wouldn't it be nice if your Ingress Controller could split off just a small fraction of your live traffic, and route it to your new application pods for final testing?

 NGINX Ingress Controller can do this, using a feature called `HTTP Split Clients.`  This feature allows you to define a percentage of traffic to be split between different k8s Services, representing different versions of your application.

-You will use the currently running Cafe-mTLS coffee and tea pods, and split the traffic at an 80:20 ratio between coffee and tea Services.
+You will use the currently running Cafe coffee-mtls and tea-mtls pods, and split the traffic at an 80:20 ratio between coffee-mtls and tea-mtls Services.

 Refer to the following diagram for testing Blue/Green traffic splitting with NGINX Ingress Controller: